-The Pediatric Cardiology Department is dedicated to treating all forms of acquired and congenital heart disease in children, infants and young adults as well as electrical disorders of the heart.
+Our pediatric cardiologists are dedicated to treating all forms of acquired and congenital heart disease in children, infants and young adults as well as electrical disorders of the heart.
 We also treat adults with congenital heart disease.

 - Most forms of acquired and congenital heart disease in children and young adults

 - Catheter closure of atrial septal defects, patent foramen ovale and patent ductus arteriosus